drewdeponte/git-ps-book/src/guides/absorb-changes.md

 on the PR to explicitly communicate the decision to keep them separate.

 The last option would be that we chose to keep them separate but as part of a patch series.
-In which case we would use the `gps rr 0-1` command to re-request review.
+In which case we would use the `gps rr -n foo 0-1` command to re-request review.

 That is it!
 We just absorbed the change that was pushed up.